codeShuriken/100-days-of-code/README.md

 2. Started learning JavaScript by following tutorials from FreeCodeCamp.

 ### Day 30 (1/21/21)
-1. Solved Q. on Leetcode.
+1. Solved Q1673.
+Find the Most Competitive Subsequence on Leetcode.

 ### Day 31 (1/22/21)
-1. Solved Q on Leetcode.
+1. Solved Q1657.
+Determine if Two Strings Are Close on Leetcode.